openstack/project-team-guide/doc/source/open-development.rst

    recommend thing to do.
 Note that these project's guidelines inherit from the OpenStack's guidelines anyway.

 #.
-Verify that the commit message is also compliant with the following criterias:
+Verify that the commit message is also compliant with the following
+   criteria:

    #.
 The title is not longer than 50 characters.
    #.
 Summary lines should be wrapped at 70 characters.